 Cardiovascular diseases are heart conditions that may include damaged blood vessels or frequent blood clotting, among other issues.
 Articles published by the National Institutes of Health have shown that deficiencies in vitamin D can lead to congestive heart failure.

 Some cardiovascular disease-related symptoms that are easier to spot are dizziness, heavy bloating (particularly in the legs), respiratory issues, and chest pain.
 If you’re experiencing any of these symptoms, you should contact your doctor immediately.

 There is no cure for psoriasis, but it is controllable with treatment.
 Besides reducing stress and getting your vitamin D, there are other methods for dealing with troubles caused by psoriasis.

-9. Chronic pain
+9. Chronic Pain

 Listen to what your body is telling you.
-Something might be seriously off if you notice that you just don’t have a drive to stay active anymore.
+Something might be seriously off if you notice that you just don’t have the drive to stay active anymore.
 You should consult your doctor if you have constant feelings of tiredness that last longer than a few days.